hamkerlab/ML-Karoprod-MeshPredictor/docs/usage.md

 # Usage

+Three prediction objects are provided depending on the dimensionality of the input positions:

+1. `CutPredictor` for 1D positions.
+2. `ProjectionPredictor` for 2D positions.
+3. `MeshPredictor` for 3D positions.

+They only differ for a few methods, such as `load_data()` and `predict()`.
+Most methods are common, so we focus here on the 1D case with `CutPredictor`.

 ## Loading the data

-Once the data is loaded as pandas Dataframes, it can be loaded into the `CutPredictor` object:
+Once the data is loaded as pandas Dataframes, it can be passed to the `CutPredictor` object:

 ```python
 reg = CutPredictor()